RandomNoun7/oscon2019/resumes.md

 - Before you start, do some research.
   Learn about the company, it's products, goals, people that work there.
 Did they just land a series A?
+  Phone screeners will ask if you know what their company does.
+  I don't want someone that wants any job, I want someone that wants MY job.
+  Check Glassdoor.
+People rate things when they are super happy, or super angry but if there are patterns, it's something you should be aware of.
+- Format
+  This is a LETTER!
+Salutation, body, closer.
+  ASCII/Unicode (I'm guessing UTF8) only.
+Use only basic characters, no formating.
+No Markdown, html etc.
+- Style
+  Guage the audience.
+Formal to casual, know your audience.
+Law Firm?
+Formal.
+  Startup?
+Less formal.
+  Use your own voice.
+Be yourself.
+Be honest.
+  Get an editor.
+- Content
+  It's not about you.
+It's about what you can do for me.
+Be yourself, but I need to know how you can help me.
+- Unique
+  Each cover letter should be unique for each job.
+Make me feel special.
+You can use a template, but if there should be at least some customization for me.
+  Personalized salutation.
+In email marketing, response rates go through the roof if a saluation is customized for a reader.
+  If you can, find the name of the hiring manager and target them.
+  How to find this information?
+    - Sometimes you can find it in company info on Linkedin or the company website
+    - Email whoever you CAN find and email asking.
+    - Find the company internal nickname and ask on social media.
+"Hey googlers, I found this job opening, who's hiring it?"
+  Whatever you do, don't use "To Whome it may concern."
+Cliche and cold.
+- Close with a call to action.
+  Let them know you want to talk to them.
+"I look forward to talking to you soon" Don't be creepy.
+"I will follow up in x days if you don't respond"
+- If there's no field in the online tool for a cover letter, you can easily do something like make your cover letter page one of the document you upload as your "resume".
+If someone shoots you down for that, they are probably petty.
+  Don't work for them.

+### Q and A

+- How do you feel about using pronouns in the greeting Perfectly fine to use your own pronouns in the closer.
+Using them in the salutation, maybe don't use it, unless you know for sure what they use.
+Maybe in their twitter bio they put "they/them".
+But it's a risk, so if you don't know, don't risk it.

+## Applying for a job

+Odds are, you will not hear back from a company you apply to.
+Most of them never get seen by a person at all.

+It's not you, it's them.
+It's not that you're not qualified, or anything else, it's that they suck at communication.

+Status/tracking URL.
+Keep it.
+Often useless, but keep it.

+Always always always, follow the application directions.
+Unless it contradicts a basic principle or credo, just do it.
+If it does, you probably don't want to work for them.

+If you can't follow the basic directions, I probably don't want to hire you.

+When do I follow up?
+Probably, in the software industry, never.
+If you know someone on the inside personally, maybe ask them to inqure internally, but don't get needy.

+### Q and A

+- How many times should I apply for the same job on different websites?
+  Apply once.
+If you are working with a recruiter, work with them, don't apply behind their back.
+- Should I apply for different jobs with the same company, and should I say I'm doing that.
+  Do it, don't bother to mention it.